Start Your Search

 When You Decide to Adopt

 Please bring a photo ID, such as a driver’s license, when you come to the Shelter.
 In addition, all adoptions require an approved adoption application that you will fill out in-person.
 Finally, it’s important to bring all your family members to the Shelter to meet the animal.
 You want to make sure the pet you’re adopting fits in with your family.
+If you rent, please bring a copy of your rental agreement and pet policy.

 Once you spot a dog, cat or critter at the Shelter that you are interested in meeting, you can: